Rating:

 Not only is inulin a natural source of soluble dietary fiber, it’s also a prebiotic used to promote the growth of healthy bacteria in a dog’s digestive tract.

-Judging by its ingredients alone, California Natural looks to be an above-average canned dog food.
+Judging by its ingredients alone, California Natural looks like an above-average canned dog food.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-The dashboard displays a dry matter protein reading of 55%, a fat level of 36% and an estimated carbohydrate content of 1%.
+The dashboard displays a dry matter protein reading of 55%, a fat level of 36% and estimated carbohydrates of about 1%.

 As a group, the brand features an average protein content of 43% and a mean fat level of 32%.
 Together, these figures suggest a carbohydrate content of 17% for the overall product line.

-Free of any plant-based protein boosters, this looks like the profile of a canned food containing a significant amount of meat.
+Free of any plant-based protein boosters, this looks like the profile of a canned product containing a significant amount of meat.

 Bottom line?

-California Natural Dog Food is a grain-free canned product using a significant amount of salmon, chicken or lamb as its main sources of animal protein, thus earning the brand 4.5 stars.
+California Natural is a meat-based canned dog food using a significant amount of salmon, chicken or lamb as its main sources of animal protein, thus earning the brand 4.5 stars.

 Highly recommended.